mrcabellom/InstantSfM/README.md

 conda create -n instantsfm python=3.12 conda activate instantsfm
 ```
-Install PyTorch dependencies, use the following command to install the recommended version of PyTorch, or choose your own version according to your CUDA version:
+Install PyTorch dependencies, use the following command to install the recommended version of PyTorch (2.3.1 with CUDA 12.1), or choose your own version according to your CUDA version:
 ```bash
 pip install torch==2.3.1 torchvision==0.18.1 torchaudio==2.3.1 --index-url https://download.pytorch.org/whl/cu121
 ```